Vitaphone: The Vitaphone Project

 In 1991, The Vitaphone Project was started by a group of five vintage record collectors and movie enthusiasts.
 Since the soundtrack discs and film prints of Vitaphone productions often became separated, The Vitaphone Project searches for original 16-inch soundtrack discs and mute film elements that go with surviving soundtrack discs.
 The Vitaphone Project borrows or purchases soundtrack discs from private collectors and often works with the restoration labs at the University of California at Los Angeles to create new 35mm preservation prints that combine the original picture and sound elements.
 The Vitaphone Project also often partners with the Library of Congress and the British Film Institute.

 As of December 2016, The Vitaphone Project had located about 6,500 soundtrack discs in private collections and helped preserve 125 films, 12 of which were feature-length films.
 They have also raised $400,000 in donations, with Hugh Hefner being a notable donor.

-The Vitaphone Project has been able to help restore films featuring stars such as Rose Marie and Al Jolson.
-They also worked with Warner Brothers to restore 1929's Why Be Good?, the final silent film made by Colleen Moore.
-Funding raised by The Vitaphone Project was used to restore 1928's The Beau Brummels, starring vaudeville comedy team Al Shaw and Sam Lee, which was added to the National Film Registry in 2016.
+The Vitaphone Project has helped to restore films featuring such stars as Rose Marie and Al Jolson.
+They also worked with Warner Bros. to restore 1929's Why Be Good?, the final silent film made by Colleen Moore.
+Funding raised by The Vitaphone Project was used to restore 1928's The Beau Brummels, starring vaudeville comedy team Shaw and Lee, which was added to the National Film Registry in 2016.

 Vitaphone and Vitagraph brand names

 Warner Bros. was careful to preserve the Vitaphone and Vitagraph brand names, just as it had preserved the First National brand name for its second-echelon feature films.

 Vitaphone had made its reputation largely for its short subjects, so the Warner live-action shorts and animated cartoons were copyrighted by The Vitaphone Corporation until 1959 and marketed under the Vitaphone brand name.

-Vitagraph had ceased operations in 1925.
+The silent-era Vitagraph studio had ceased operations in 1925 when Warner Bros. absorbed it.
 In 1932, producer Leon Schlesinger made a very-low-budget series of six John Wayne western features, consisting largely of action scenes from silent Ken Maynard westerns.
-The Schlesinger features were so very cheap that Warner Bros. elected not to put its own name on them, or even the First National name.
+The Schlesinger features were so very cheap that Warner Bros. wouldn't put its own name on them, or even the First National name.
 They were released under the Vitagraph name, which Warner still owned.

 Warner Bros. stopped making live-action short subjects in 1956, and The Vitaphone Corporation was officially dissolved at the end of 1959.
 Warner then used the brand names for various purposes, to keep them active legally.
 In the 1950s, the Warner Bros. record label boasted "Vitaphonic" high-fidelity recording.
-In the 1960s, the end titles of Merrie Melodies cartoons (beginning with From Hare to Heir 1960) carried the legend "A Vitaphone Release".
+In the 1960s, the end titles of Merrie Melodies cartoons (beginning with 1960's From Hare to Heir) carried the legend "A Vitaphone Release".
 Looney Tunes of the same period (beginning with that same year's Hopalong Casualty) were credited as "A Vitagraph Release".
 By late 1968, the Vitaphone/Vitagraph titles had become interchangeable between the Looney Tunes and Merrie Melodies series titles.